Abalizzw/MovingMnist_DataMaker/README.md

 ***
 # Environment installing
-Type `pip install -r enviroment.txt` to install the required packages.
+Command `pip install -r enviroment.txt` to install the required packages.
 # Data Processing Operation
   1.Run `do.py` to save each singal frame in the video data and resize them.
   2.Run `read_videolist.py` to show videos information, mainly contains `frame size`,`fps` and `total amount of frames`.